ritsrivastava01/CSV-Editor/README.md

 # Development Help:

-Pull request always welcome to improve the application and pls share the feedback for mac and Linux application as I don't have those :)
+Pull request always welcome to improve the application and pls share the feedback for mac and Linux platform views as I don't have those :)

 ## Getting Started